 Essentially each weather year is not a collection of uncorrelated draws from a 'true' random weather, but rather a selection of highly related and in complex fashion correlated draws.

+This would not be surprising to those working with weather data.
 However the impact is profound when considering that the a series of correlated draws has different variation relative to the 'true' global distribution than uncorrelated draws.